Scottish Highlands

-The Highlands (the Hielands; a' Ghàidhealtachd /gd/, lit. 'the place of the Gaels') is a historical region of Scotland, comprising the Northernmost mountain ranges on the island of Great Britain, divided by the Great Glen between the Grampian Mountains to the southeast and the Northwest Highlands, divided from the islands of the Hebrides by the Minch.
-The term is also used for the area north and west of the Highland Boundary Fault, although the exact boundaries are not clearly defined, particularly to the east.
+The Highlands (a' Ghàidhealtachd /gd/, lit. 'the place of the Gaels'; the Hielands) is a historical region of Scotland, comprising the Northernmost mountain ranges on the island of Great Britain, divided by the Great Glen between the Grampian Mountains to the southeast and the Northwest Highlands, divided from the islands of the Hebrides by the Minch.
+The term is also used for the area north and west of the Highland Boundary Fault, see Gask Ridge although the exact boundaries are not clearly defined, particularly to the east.

 Originally home to the Caledonians/Picts, the region came to be the mainland stronghold of the Hebridean Gaels, whose Q-Celtic language succeeded that of their P-Celtic neighbours.
 The Scottish Gaelic name of A' Ghàidhealtachd literally means "the place of the Gaels" and traditionally, from a Gaelic-speaking point of view, includes both the Western Isles and the Highlands.
 Culturally, the Highlands and the Lowlands diverged from the Late Middle Ages into the modern period, when Lowland Scots language replaced Scottish Gaelic throughout most of the Lowlands.

 The Scottish Highlands are renowned for their natural beauty and are a popular subject in art (here depicted by Henry Bates Joel).

 The area is very sparsely populated, with many mountain ranges dominating the region, and includes the highest mountain in the British Isles, Ben Nevis.
 During the 18th and early 19th centuries the population of the Highlands rose to around 300,000, but from c.
-1841 and for the next 160 years, the natural increase in population was exceeded by emigration (mostly to Canada, the United States, Australia and New Zealand, and migration to the industrial cities of Scotland and England.)
+1841 and for the next 160 years, the natural increase in population was exceeded by emigration (mostly to Canada, the United States, Australia and New Zealand, and migration to the industrial cities in Scotland and England.)
 The area is now one of the most sparsely populated in Europe.
 At 9.1 PD/km2 in 2012, the population density in the Highlands and Islands is less than one seventh of Scotland's as a whole.

 The Highland Council is the administrative body for much of the Highlands, with its administrative centre at Inverness.
 However, the Highlands also includes parts of the council areas of Aberdeenshire, Angus, Argyll and Bute, Moray, North Ayrshire, Perth and Kinross, Stirling and West Dunbartonshire.

-The Scottish Highlands is the only area in the British Isles to have the taiga biome, as it features concentrated populations of Scots pine forest (see Caledonian Forest).
+The Scottish Highlands is the only area in the British Isles to have a boreal forest biome, as it features concentrated populations of Scots pine, remnants of what was once the extensive Caledonian Forest ecozone.
 It is the most mountainous part of the United Kingdom.